Magyartanulas/magyartanulas.github.io/word_order.md

 Hungarian is a topic-prominent language.
 The topic (what the sentence is about) is placed at the beginning of the sentence, and the rest of the sentence talks about this topic.

-So because the case system in Hungarian frees up the word order, the emphasis now becomes based upon word order.
-The topic goes first, and the thing that is to be emphasised goes before the verb.
+So because the case system in Hungarian frees up the word order, the focus (what is emphasised) now becomes based upon word order.
+The topic goes first, and the focus goes before the verb.

 * Tegnap a matek vizsgám volt. - (Yesterday I had my *maths exam*.)
   - Topic: Tegnap
   - Emphasis: a matek vizsgám

-Because the emphasis is on `a matek vizsgám`, this sentence could work as a response to `Tegnap milyen vizsgád volt?`.
+Because the focus is `a matek vizsgám`, this sentence could work as a response to `Tegnap milyen vizsgád volt?`.
 The topic of conversation would be *when was it* with the emphasis on `what kind of exam?`.
 With word order, **the answer reflects the question**.

 * György a homokba írta a nevét. - (György wrote his name in the sand.
 As said by someone describing what György is doing.)
   - Topic: György
-  - Emphasis: a homokba
+  - Focus: a homokba

 *Barnabás: Mit szoktál reggelizni?* - (What do you usually have for breakfast?)

 *Alex: Csak két szendvicset szoktam.* - (Usually just two sandwiches.)

-* Topic + Emphasis: Mit?
+* Topic + Focus: Mit?
 Két szendvicset

 ### Questions

-Something you'll notice is that the verb almost always follow a question word.
+Something you'll notice is that the verb almost always follows a question word.

 * *Hol van* a tollam? - (Where is my pen?)
 * *Mit csináltál* tegnap? - (What did you do yesterday?)